nickrmorris/pwsh-profile/README.md

-# 🛠️ PowerShell Productivity Profile
+# PowerShell Productivity Profile

-Supercharge your Windows PowerShell!
-This profile brings some of the best of Unix-like command line utilities, smart Python/dev workflow helpers, and handy PowerShell shortcuts—all in one file.
-Perfect for developers, sysadmins, and power users.
+This profile brings some useful Unix-like command line utilities, smart Python/dev workflow helpers, and handy PowerShell shortcuts—all in one file.

 ---

-## ✨ Features & Highlights
+## Features & Highlights

 ### Classic \*nix Commands (with PowerShell style)